chartjs/Chart.js/docs/09-Advanced.md

 	beforeUpdate: function(chartInstance) { },
 	afterScaleUpdate: function(chartInstance) { }
+	beforeDatasetsUpdate: function(chartInstance) { }
+	afterDatasetsUpdate: function(chartInstance) { }
 	afterUpdate: function(chartInstance) { },

 	// This is called at the start of a render.
 It is only called once, even if the animation will run for a number of frames.
 Use beforeDraw or afterDraw
 	// to do something on each animation frame
 	beforeRender: function(chartInstance) { },